tetrapharmakon/species/_lectures/4-computations.md

 A brute-force computation now shows that the LHS of $Z_E = Z_{E_e} + Z_{E_o}$ is precisely $e^a = \exp\left(a_1 + \frac{a_2}2 + \frac{a_3}3 + \dots\right)$ and the RHS simplifies to $e^{a_0}(\cosh a_1 + \sinh a_1)$.

-We will see in the [next lecture]() that every species $F$ can be written as the sum of its "even" part and its "odd" part, thanks to the fact that every species $F$ admits a canonical decomposition as a coproduct
+We will see in the [following lecture]() that every species $F$ can be written as the sum of its "even" part and its "odd" part, thanks to the fact that every species $F$ admits a canonical decomposition as a coproduct

 $$ F = F_0 + F_1 + F_2 + \dots $$